ipatch/dotfiles/README.md

 <summary>Uncompleted</summary>

+- [ ] #webdev, side quest, 🤺 figure out reimp search so a site such autozone can find b12 chemtool instead having to type b-12
 - [ ] #arch #tmux, exp with using `alt+[NUMS]` to switch between windows in a session, ie. `alt+1` goto window 1
 - [ ] #arch enable inteliommu as a grub boot line param
 - [ ] #arch map left control key on keychron to `fn` key ala macbook builtin keyboard